pwyq/netron/DEVELOPMENT.md

 # Done
 - test if custom attr works in product
 - id issue. some graph nodes don't have id, but use time as id instead
+- customAttr obj value (no use), maybe delete that? (i add comment)